armanTakmazyan/virtualized-custom-masonry-grid/README.md

 # Masonry Grid

 A React application for creating a virtualized masonry grid.
-For demonstration purposes, the Pexels API has been utilized.
-You can find the documentation at [Pexels API Documentation](https://www.pexels.com/api/documentation/).
+The Pexels API is used for demonstration purposes.
+You can find the documentation at the [Pexels API Documentation](https://www.pexels.com/api/documentation/).

 ## Tools